 - Non-biological gay fathers conceiving through surrogacy or co-parenting.

-The Position for Non-Parents
+The Position For Non-Parents

-If you are not a parent or a step-parent, you cannot directly acquire parental responsibility.
+If you are not a parent or a step-parent, you cannot directly acquire PR.
 You might however be able to acquire it indirectly by obtaining a Residence Order from the Court.
 The situation varies according to your own status and the nature of your relationship with the child concerned, so if this applies to you we urge you to seek legal advice in order to determine your position.

 Summary